mangrovedao/mangrove.js/README.md

 If you are looking for the Mangrove developer documentation, the main site to go to is [docs.mangrove.exchange](https://docs.mangrove.exchange).

-For the Mangrove contracts in `mangrove-solidity`, we extract a doc-site from the rich documentation in the contract files.
-This is published at [code.mangrove.exchange](https://code.mangrove.exchange).

 Each package also contains a README.md with package-specific documentation.

 # Prerequisites